 - b.
 If the annual cost report provided to County shows that total payment to Contractor exceeds the total actual costs for all of the services rendered by Contractor to eligible patients during the reporting period, a single payment in the total amount of the unearned funds shall be made by Contractor to County, unless otherwise authorized by the BHRS Director.
 This payment shall be submitted with the cost report. - c.
 If the annual cost report provided to County shows that Contractor had costs that were higher than the payments received (and less than the Agreement maximum), Contractor may submit an invoice to the County for any additional amount owed up to the balance of the Agreement maximum.
 County will make payment for approved costs within forty-five (45) days of receipt of such invoice. - d.
 Contractor may request that contract savings or "unspent funds" within the Agreement maximum are expended by Contractor in the following year, provided that these funds are expended for SUD services approved by County in accordance with the following procedures.
-The County reserves the right to deny the request and is under no obligation to approve unspent funds requests from the previous year.
-The County will not accept multiple year rollover requests. - i.
+County reserves the right to deny the request and is under no obligation to approve unspent funds from the previous year (no multiple year roll over.) - i.
 Contractor shall submit a detailed budget and summary calculation of any savings ninety (90) days after end of the fiscal year.
 The detailed budget and summary calculation will be a separate report from the year-end cost report. - ii.
-At the time of the submission of the detailed budget and summary calculation Contractor may request to rollover some or all of any savings.
+At the time of the submission of the detailed budget and summary calculation Contractor may request to HR 360 - AOD Exhibits A.1 & B.1 - FY 2019-21 Page 60 of 78 rollover some or all of any savings.
 The request must be made in writing to the BHRS Director or the Director's designee.
-The request shall identify specifically how the rollover funds will be spent, including a detailed budget by expenditure line item.
+The request shall identify specifically how the rollover funds will be spent, including a detailed budget by expenditure line items.
 Approved rollover funds shall be spent only for the succeeding fiscal year and only for the specific purpose(s) requested and approved.
-If approved, the Service League of San Mateo County

-Agreement for the succeeding fiscal year will be amended as necessary to include the approved rollover amount.
+If approved, the Agreement for the succeeding fiscal year will be amended as necessary to include the approved rollover amount.

 - iii.
 Unspent funds may only be used for one-time expenses and not for ongoing costs.
-Unspent funds will be reimbursed based upon actual expenditures incurred and submitted as a separate line item in the invoice. - 9.
+Unspent funds will be reimbursed based on actual expenditures incurred and submitted as a separate line item in invoices. - 9.
 Additional forms and/or information may be required in support of Cost Report data at discretion of the County. - C. Non-Drug MediCal SUD Treatment Services - 1.
 Cost Reimbursement with Maximum Allocation